olmelabs/EdiEngine/README.md

 Simple .NET EDI Reader, Writer and Validator.
 Read, Write and Validate X12 EDI files with simple EDI Parser written on C#.
 Main Features:
 * **EDI to JSON and JSON to EDI conversion**.
 EdiEngine uses Newtonsoft Json for serialization, and raw Newtonsoft Json reader for Deserialization.
 Json is a handy extension for the library.
 Imagine you can parse your EDI object directly in Angular or JQuery app.
 * **EDI to XML and XML to EDI conversion**.
-Edi Engine does not use XML as intermediate format, as many other engines do.
+EdiEngine does not use XML as intermediate format, as many other engines do.
 It uses POCO objects and XML is just an extension
 * **Configurable EDI X12 997 - Functional Acknowledgment** generation.
 You can setup whether to accept all messages, accept but say errors were noted or reject depending on your needs.
-* **HL Loop Hierarchical parsing** - create real tree structure basing on HL segment hierarchy.
-No need to map every HL to map, this means one map can serve multiple need.
+* **HL Loop Hierarchical parsing** - Create real tree structure basing on HL segment hierarchy.
+No need to map every HL to map, this means one map can serve multiple needs.
 Say for ASN it can be S-O-P-I or S-O-I hierarchy in one map.
 * **Syntax Notes**.
-All types of EDI Syntax notes are supported.
+All types of [EDI Syntax notes](https://github.com/olmelabs/EdiEngine/wiki/Syntax-Notes) are supported.
 P Paired, R Required, E Exclusion, C Conditional, L List Conditional
 * **Composite Data Elements** are supported, which is really important for HIPAA and sometimes for other transactions even in retail.
-* **X12 Maps**.
-Current repository contains all 004010 maps, including Purchase Order, Invoice, Shipment and many others.
+* **X12 Maps** Current repository contains all 004010 maps, including Purchase Order, Invoice, Shipment and many others.
 You can easily craft yours on their basis.

 ## Installation